IBM/db2developerextension-about/docs/working-with-sql/generating-SQL-statement.md

   {: .note-right}

-## Generating SQL statements by using the Create New SQL File icon
+## Generating SQL statements by using the Create new SQL file icon
 ---

 1. Click **Create new SQL file** (![Creating new SQL file]({{site.baseurl}}/assets/images/create-new-sql-file.png){:width="25" :height="25"}) in the DB2 CONNECTIONS pane.